Greek scroll2

 It is these tales of the Olympic gods that hold widespread appeal.
 Instead of talking about their individual qualities and powers, though, it might be easier to explain what these Greek gods weren’t.

 They weren’t surly or particularly ill-tempered.
 None were hectoring.
 None issued lists of commands for mortals to obey.
 None warned mortals they would go to some gloomy place like Hell if they misbehaved.
 None were unhappy or heavy-hearted.
-And none were self-obsessed with issues like sin, wrongdoing or even immortality.
-However, they drew the line for mortals at killing one’s mother or father.
+And none were obsessed with issues like sin, wrongdoing or even immortality.
+However, they drew the line for mortals at killing one’s parents or siblings.

 Zeus and Other Divinities